vjovanov/actormig/actor-migration.md

 Since the behavior of Akka methods in the `StashingActor` depends on the removal of the `act` we have to do that first.
 Then we will give the translation rules for translating individual methods of the Scala `Actor`.

 #### Removal of `act`

 In the following list we present the translation rules for common message processing patterns.
-This list is not exhausive but it covers the essentials.
+This list is not exhausive and it covers only the common patterns.
 However, users can migrate more complex `act` methods to Akka by looking at existing translation rules and extending them for more complex situations.

 1. If there is any code in the `act` method that is being executed before the first `loop` with `react` that code